-Corporate general and administrative expense during the nine months ended September 30, 2022 increased from the prior comparable period primarily due to severance expense, the allocation of costs previously classified as Siembra Minera Project costs and an increase in Director and Officer insurance.
-In the second and third quarters of 2022, the Company incurred approximately \$0.4 million of consultant and other costs which, prior to the Resolution to revoke the mining rights of Siembra Minera, were classified as Siembra Minera Project costs.
-Beginning in the second quarter of 2022, these costs are classified as general and administrative expense.
-Certain of these costs are expected to continue as they may be relevant to the Company's future activities with respect to the Resolution, other legal support activities and/or the Settlement Agreement.
-This increase in corporate general and administrative expense was partially offset by a reduction in executive compensation and Director fees.
-Siembra Minera Project costs decreased from the prior comparable periods as a result of the March 2022 Venezuelan Ministry of Mine's issuance of the Resolution to revoke the mining rights of Siembra Minera and the reallocation, in the second and third quarters of 2022, of certain costs previously associated with the Siembra Minera project to corporate general and administrative expense.
-Legal and accounting expenses increased primarily as a result of an increase in professional fees associated with the Resolution to revoke the Siembra Minera mining rights, efforts to reinstate those rights, tax compliance and other corporate matters.
-Equipment holding costs decreased due to a disposal of some of the equipment in 2021.
-Overall, total expenses for the three and nine months ended September 30, 2022 decreased by approximately \$0.3 million and \$0.2 million, respectively from the comparable periods in 2021.
+Corporate general and administrative expense during the three months ended March 31, 2023 increased from the prior comparable period primarily due the allocation of costs previously classified as Siembra Minera Project and related costs partially offset by a decrease in compensation costs.
+In the first quarter of 2023, the costs previously classified as Siembra Minera Project and related costs included \$0.2 million of certain Venezuelan related costs which are expected to continue as they may be relevant to the Company's future activities with respect to the Resolution, other legal support activities and/or the Settlement Agreement.
+Siembra Minera Project costs decreased from the prior comparable period as a result of the March 2022 Venezuelan Ministry of Mine's issuance of the Resolution to revoke the mining rights of Siembra Minera and the reallocation of certain costs previously associated with the Siembra Minera project to corporate general and administrative expense.
+Legal and accounting expenses decreased primarily as a result of a decrease in professional fees associated with the Resolution to revoke the Siembra Minera mining rights, tax compliance and other corporate matters.
+Settlement Agreement enforcement expense increased due to legal and other costs associated with enforcement and collection of the Award.
+Overall, total expenses for the three months ended March 31, 2023 were consistent with the comparable period in 2022.